 Dionne McCray, founder, designer, and owner of Iva Jewell by Dionne, makes accessories for the daring, brave, and beautiful woman who likes bright colors and big prints.
 “I’ve always been happiest when I am making things,” she said.

 She named the business after her mother, Iva Jewell, a former home economics teacher who taught Dionne to sew, knit, cook, and crochet, and inspired her love of fashion and design.
 “I was looking for something unique, and that has a nice ring to it,” she said of her business name.
 “My mother is a Southern belle, and that’s how I was raised: with etiquette, to be courteous, and to speak for yourself.”

-With help from the Working Solutions loan, Dionne has completed the first run of her production line of fold-over clutches, laptop sleeves, and oversized totes made from African wax fabric and Indian saree lace.
+With help from the Working Solutions loan, as well as a crowdfunding campaign, Dionne completed the first run of her production line of fold-over clutches, laptop sleeves, and oversized totes made from African wax fabric and Indian saree lace.
 The pieces are bright, cheerful, and guaranteed to be noticed—inspired by Dionne’s love of color, patterns, and global textiles.

 Eventually, she would like to grow to include more accessories and possibly some apparel.
 “Ideally, I’d have a manufacturing office and a retail space; maybe showcase another designer and have offices to support everyday work,” she said.

 Dionne said she would definitely recommend Working Solutions to a friend.
 “If you need money, it’s great,” she said.
 “If you want to understand what to do with it, to have coaching of any kind, go with them.
 I’ve been very supported in that way.”

 Visit Iva Jewell by Dionne online at ivajewell.com to check out Dionne’s beautiful bags!

 Read more Working Solutions Client Success Stories here.